AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 # GenStudio Brand references

 GenStudio references encompass three key elements: **Brands**, **Products**, and **Personas**.
 These Brand references can be either uploaded or manually added to GenStudio, allowing users to establish brand guidelines that capture the essence of a brand's identity.
-By incorporating these user-defined brand references, GenStudio ensures that any AI-generated content is tailored to align with the unique brand identity, enabling effective personalization of content.
+These user-defined brand references help ensure that any AI-generated content is tailored to align with the unique brand identity, enabling effective personalization of content.

-To create compelling marketing content using GenStudio, start by building a comprehensive brand profile by adding [Brands](/help/user-guide/references/brands.md), [Products](/help/user-guide/references/products.md), and [Personas](/help/user-guide/references/personas.md).
+To create compelling marketing content using GenStudio, start by building a comprehensive brand profile by adding [Brands](/help/user-guide/references/brands.md), [Products](/help/user-guide/references/products.md), and [Personas](/help/user-guide/references/personas.md) to your [GenStudio Brand references](/help/user-guide/references/add-references.md).

 ## Capabilities